IOTechSystems/xrt-examples/AzureSphere/docs/ethernetip-example.md

 ## Setup Configurations

-To get started with the BACnet example we have to first setup all the configurations files by following the steps on [setup config files](./setup-config-files.md).
+To get started with the Ethernet/IP example we have to first setup all the configurations files by following the steps on [setup config files](./setup-config-files.md).

 ### Ethernet/IP Azure Driver Options